Bessie MacNicol: Career

 On her return to Scotland, MacNicol moved back into the family home and not long afterwards acquired a studio in St Vincent Street.
 In 1893 she exhibited Fifeshire Interior at the Royal Scottish Academy (the only time she would exhibit there), and Study of a Head at the Royal Glasgow Institute.
 In 1895, she exhibited work at the Stephen Goodden Art Rooms in Glasgow, and in 1896 at the Munich Secession Exhibition.
 That year she spent time in the artist's colony of Kirkcudbright, where she painted the portrait of leading Kirkcudbright artist Edward Atkinson Hornel.
 In 1899 she married Alexander Frew, a physician and artist, and they lived in the Hillhead area of Glasgow, where she set up a large studio at the back of the house.
-Both her parents died in 1903, and she was in the late stages of a pregnancy when she died in Glasgow on 4 June 1904, at the age of 34.
+Both her parents died in 1903, and she was in the late stages of a pregnancy when she died from complications of pre-eclampsia in Glasgow on 4 June 1904, at the age of 34.
+The child also died.
 Her husband remarried shortly before his own death by suicide in 1908, and his second wife sold the Hillhead house and all of MacNicol's paintings the same year.
 This could be one reason that so few of MacNicol's works and papers are known to exist; there are only a few letters and photographs, and no sketchbooks appear to have been found.

 MacNicol's paintings in oil and watercolour are influenced by the plein air tradition of the Barbizon School, as well as by the impressionism of James McNeill Whistler and some of her Glasgow contemporaries among the Glasgow Boys such as Hornel.
-She was known for her masterful command of color, light, and texture, while her portraits are admired for their solid composition and psychological depth.
+She was known for her masterful command of colour, light, and texture, while her portraits are admired for their solid composition and psychological depth.
 One contemporary writer, admiring her dextrous touch and expressive color, compared her favourably to Berthe Morisot.
 Like Morisot, she often painted young, fashionable women posing outdoors, but with a distinctive dappling of leaf shadows that creates a strong overall pattern of alternating light and dark.
 During her lifetime, her work was exhibited in Scotland and London, as well as in several European and American cities.
 Today she is included in group known as the Glasgow Girls, among whom are also numbered Margaret MacDonald, Frances MacDonald, Jessie M. King, Jessie Wylie Newbery, Ann Macbeth, and Norah Neilson Gray.
 The Glasgow Girls were featured in a 1990 traveling exhibition organized by curator Jude Burkhauser and originating at Glasgow's Kelvingrove Art Gallery and Museum.
-Her work is held in the collections of the Kelvingrove Museum as well as the Hunterian Museum and Art Gallery in Glasgow.
+Two of her works are held in the collections of the Kelvingrove Museum (Under the Apple Tree and A Girl of the Sixties) and a self portrait.
+Others are in the Hunterian Museum and Art Gallery in Glasgow.
+In July 2024 her 1899 piece The Lilac Sunbonnet was acquired by the National Galleries of Scotland.